 Working in the Entertainment Industry

-Children and young people of school age working in entertainment require a performance licence.
+Children from birth up to the end of statutory school age working in entertainment require a performance licence.
 You do not require a licence, however, if:

 - the performance is unpaid;